ntk148v/til/amazon/courses/aws-saa-c03/README.md

     - Make a DynamoDB table accessible with low latency in multiple-regions
     - Active-Active replication
     - Application can READ and WRITE to the table in any region.
-    - Must enable DynamoDB Streams as a pre-requisite
+    - Must enable DynamoDB Streams as a pre-requisite: to get a changelog and use that changelog to replicate data across replica tables in other AWS Regions.
   - Time to live (TTL):
     - Automatically delete items after an expiry timestamp.
     - Use cases: reduce stored data by keeping only current items, adhere to regulatory obligations, web session handling...